uint23/sxwm/docs/CONTRIBUTIONS.md

 ## Code Style and Formatting

 Please follow the rules below to keep the codebase consistent and clean.
+You can also run `make clangd` to generate `compile_flags.txt`

 ### Indentation